quintans/eventsourcing/README.md

 This polling strategy can be used both with SQL and NoSQL databases, like Postgresql or MongoDB, to name a few.

-I would like to say that I would use polling strategy on databases where it is not easy to implement change data capture, like MySQL because it is simple to understand and straight forward to implement.

 Advantages:
 * Easy to implement

 Disadvantages
 * Network costs.
 If the data is updated infrequently we will be polling with no results.
 On the other hand, if the data change frequency is hight then there will be no difference.
 * events that depend on others will have an accumulated delay due to the time delay applied to the query.

-### Pushing

-The above polling solution is a solution that works for all kinds of databases.

-This is not saying that there aren't other solutions that would work better.
-Some database provide notification mechanisms from where we collect the changes, like `change streams` from MongoDB.

-PostgreSQL also has the `LISTEN / NOTIFY` feature that allow us to be notified on a record change [example](https://pkg.go.dev/github.com/lib/pq/example/listen?tab=doc.)

 ### NoSQL